 - can test the effectiveness of their campaigns based on users’ emotions,

 - can deliver fully personalized search results consistent with how users behave or perceive reality.

 As companies learn more and more about users, they can try to influence their behavior.

 A good example of using data to influence behavior is, for example, an app that can analyze diet, sleep, or physical activity and alert you to unfavorable patterns and suggest behavior modifications toward more positive ones.

-In contrast, the use of collected data to influence behavior by providing personalized information that creates an alternative reality and influences, for example, emerging trends or political preferences, raises questions.
+In contrast, using collected data to influence behavior by providing personalized information that creates an alternative reality and influences, for example, emerging trends or political preferences raises questions.

 Scale is needed